CASR Part 61 - Flight crew licensing

 Since commencement, the Flight Crew Licensing regulations have been subject to post-implementation monitoring and procedural anomalies have been identified that require consideration and rectification.

-Standards Development project FS 14/25 has been approved to review Part 61 of CASR 1998 and the Part 61 MOS.
+Standards Development project FS 14/25 has been approved to review the flight crew licensing regulations.
 Any amendments will be issued in draft form for public consultation.
 CASA will send notification via the flight operations and licensing standards mailing list when proposed amendments are available for public consultation.

 Part 61 can be found in volume 2 of the Civil Aviation Safety Regulations 1998.